TheIllusionOfLife/arc_prometheus/README.md

 - **Real API Testing Discipline**: Always test CLI changes with actual API in multiple scenarios (default, custom model, custom params).
 Mock tests can't catch format issues, timeouts, or truncation.
 Verify: no timeouts, clean formatting, complete output, no errors.
 - **Ruff Formatting in CI**: Run `ruff format --check` in CI to catch formatting inconsistencies.
 Fix with `ruff format <files>` before pushing.
 Auto-fixing prevents CI failures and maintains consistent code style.
 - **PR Review Context Verification**: When AI reviewers provide feedback, verify they reviewed the CORRECT PR.
 Check if mentioned files/functions exist in PR diff.
 Reviewers can cache wrong context or receive misconfigured inputs.

+**From Task 1.2 (LLM Response Caching) - October 30, 2025**:
+- **SQLite ON CONFLICT Pattern**: Use `ON CONFLICT DO UPDATE` instead of `INSERT OR REPLACE` to preserve columns. `INSERT OR REPLACE` is actually `DELETE` + `INSERT`, which removes the old row entirely (resetting ALL columns including hit_count to their new default values), while `ON CONFLICT DO UPDATE` only updates specified columns and preserves others.
+- **Lazy Imports for Circular Dependency**: When integrating new modules with existing code, use lazy imports inside functions (`from ..utils.llm_cache import get_cache`) instead of module-level imports to avoid circular dependency errors.
+- **Test Cache Isolation**: When testing cached functions, always pass `use_cache=False` to prevent tests from hitting actual cache and causing flaky test failures.
+Cache state should not affect test outcomes.
+- **Input Validation at Boundaries**: Validate all inputs at function boundaries (empty strings, negative values, out-of-range parameters) with clear error messages.
+Prevents invalid data from entering the system.
+- **WAL Mode for SQLite Concurrency**: Enable `PRAGMA journal_mode=WAL` for SQLite databases with concurrent read/write access.
+WAL (Write-Ahead Logging) allows multiple readers during writes, improving performance.
+- **Thread Safety with Context Managers**: Use `with self._lock:` combined with `with sqlite3.connect():` for thread-safe database operations.
+Both contexts ensure proper cleanup even if exceptions occur.
+- **Cache Key Normalization**: Normalize prompts before hashing (`" ".join(prompt.split())`) to ensure whitespace differences don't cause cache misses.
+Include model name and full temperature precision in key to avoid false hits.
+- **Statistics Documentation for Approximations**: When statistics calculations have known limitations (e.g., miss_count approximation), document with concrete examples showing the impact.
+Example: "1 entry accessed 10 times = 100% reported hit rate vs 90.9% actual".
+- **PR Review Systematic Approach**: Use GraphQL to fetch ALL feedback sources (PR comments + reviews + line comments) in single query, then prioritize by severity (Critical → High → Medium → Low) and address systematically.
+- **Post-Fix Verification**: After implementing fixes, always re-run full test suite (`uv run pytest`) to catch regressions.
+In this case, caught NameError (missing cache_key generation) before committing.

 **From Planning Session (October 29, 2025)**:
 - **Synthesizing Multiple Reviews**: When receiving 5+ external reviews, categorize feedback by theme (security, config, caching, algorithms) and priority.
 Common patterns across reviewers indicate high-value improvements.